andrewfreites/30DaysOfJavaScript/readme.md

 # 30daysOfJavaScipt
- My 30 days of javaScript challenge excercises
+ My 30 days of javaScript challenge excercises from: https://github.com/Asabeneh/30DaysOfJavaScript/ Check console to see excercises